History of the school

 Diana Loudan, a pupil at the School between 1944-48, designed the statue known as the ‘Spirit of Grace’, that can be found in the courtyard.
 In 1990, following a fundraising appeal, the Markova Theatre was officially opened by HRH Prince Edward.
 Shortly after this, in 1993, boys were admitted to the school.
 In 1999, the Trust purchased the former Convent House of St Francis de Sales, Tring, for use as an offsite boarding house for senior pupils.
 The second offsite house, “Longfield” was purchased one year later.

 In 2002, the science laboratories were enlarged and refurbished, together with the IT Suite and the Design and Textiles Room.
 The Courtyard was also completely remodelled.

-In 2009, the School was renamed Tring Park School for the Performing Arts and in 2011 The Countess Verulam officially opened the Park Studios - five architecturally designed performance studios.
+In 2009, the School was renamed Tring Park School for the Performing Arts and in 2011 The Countess Verulam officially opened the Park Studios - five architecturally designed award-winning performance studios.